-Aliasing Table And Column Names in the FROM Clause
+Renaming Tables And Columns in the FROM Clause

 Conforming Alternatives

-Starting with SQL:1999 the with clause can also be used to name columns based on their position (without knowing their current name):
+The with clause can also assign new names to columns based on their position.

 )